 The authorisation of medicines and the framework within which that takes place in Europe, are unique in the world.
 All European member states have their own experience, medical culture and expertise and the registration authorities have created a network to bring this all together.
 They have done so with the cooperation and support of the EMA, the European Medicines Agency.
-Thanks to this network, national authorisation authorities can share work and make optimal use of each other's expertise.
+Thanks to this network, national regulatory authorities can share work and make optimal use of each other's expertise.

 The Pharmacovigilance Risk Assessment Committee (PRAC)

 The Pharmacovigilance Risk Assessment Committee (PRAC) plays an important role in terms of supervising the risks of medicines for people in Europe.
 The PRAC meets on a monthly basis at the European Medicines Agency (EMA).
 The PRAC makes recommendations to the Committee for Medicinal Products for Human Use (CHMP) and the Coordination Group for Mutual Recognition and Decentralised Procedures – human (CMDh) about the risks of medicines which are authorised in the European Union.
-Dr Sabine Straus (the Netherlands) is chair of the PRAC.
-Dr Menno van der Elst represents the Netherlands in the PRAC and Dr Liana Gross-Martirosyan is an alternate member.

 Decision-making body (CMDh/CMDv)

 The European decision-making body for people is the Coordination group for Mutual recognition and Decentralised procedures – human (CMDh).
 It is responsible for the proper functioning of the Mutual Recognition and Decentralised Procedures for the assessment of medicines for human use.
 The Coordination Group for Mutual recognition and Decentralised procedures - veterinary (CMDv) is the European decision-making body for veterinary medicines.
-Ms. Kora Doorduyn is a member of the CMDh and Priscilla Schoondermark MPhil is an alternate member.
-Mr Jose Jonis is a member of the CMDv.

 The Committee for Medicinal Products for Human Use (CHMP)